JehanKandy/Train-Ticket-Booking-System-/README.md

                 if(mail($receiver,$subject,$body,$sender)){

-   in here i use inbuild function in php called mail()
+   in here i use inbuild function in php called `mail()`

+   becasue, I want to send password reset OTP to user registaion email address.

 <hr>